Dive Deeper into the Ocean World

-Discover a stunning variety of Pacific marine life as you travel through the Arthur M. and Kate F. Tode Hall of Fishes.
-Showcasing sea life from more than 60 habitats, your journey begins with the cold waters of the Pacific Northwest along the California coast before heading down to the tropical waters of Mexico and the Caribbean.
-Explore interactive, digital panels about the giant Pacific octopus and the San Diego Bay.
+Discover a stunning variety of Pacific marine life as you travel from the cold waters of the Pacific Northwest and the California coast, before heading down to the tropical waters of Mexico and across to the Indo-Pacific coral reefs.